 Selective Serotonin Reuptake Inhibitors While Driving

-When people are placed on chronic, long-term medications by their doctor, one of the greatest concerns is how those medications are going to impact their ability to operate heavy machinery.
-While some medications may have no side effects whatsoever, other pills can adversely impact someone's reflexes, judgment, or mentation.
+When people are placed on chronic, long-term medications by their doctor, one of the greatest concerns is how those medications will impact their ability to operate heavy machinery.
+While some medications may have no side effects, other pills can adversely impact someone's reflexes, judgment, or mentation.

 A selective serotonin reuptake inhibitor is used to block these reuptake transporters, therefore keeping serotonin levels higher in the nervous system.
 This acts to influence people's mood and can make them happier.
 There are many different types of selective serotonin reuptake inhibitors (SSRIs) that all have different side effects.
 Therefore, these side effects must be considered carefully before deciding which SSRI to place a patient on.What is the Evidence for their use while Driving?

-A team of medical professionals conducted an extensive literature review to take a look at the evidence that is present regarding SSRIs and driving.
+A team of medical professionals conducted an extensive literature review to look at the evidence present regarding SSRIs and driving.
 Their research turned up a few interesting results after combing the databases for papers from sites such as MEDLINE and Safety Lit.
-They included articles that were full-text, referred to adverse effects that could be related to driving in some way, and has pharmacological evidence linking SSRIs and traffic accidents.
+They included full-text articles, referred to adverse effects related to driving in some way, and have pharmacological evidence linking SSRIs and traffic accidents.
 They ultimately found ten different articles with background information on driving effects and 15 articles analyzing experimental studies looking at SSRIs and driving.

-Sleep Issues: Some SSRIs can make it difficult for people to sleep at night, rendering them tired the next day.
+- Sleep Issues: Some SSRIs can make it difficult for people to sleep at night, rendering them tired the next day.
 Other SSRIs could make people drowsy as a side effect.
 Someone who feels tired behind the wheel of a car could lead to accidents involving serious traumatic injuries.

-Suicidal Thoughts: While this may seem counter-intuitive based on the purpose of SSRIs, some people can actually get suicidal thoughts while taking an SSRI.
-If someone is having these thoughts, they probably shouldn't be behind the wheel of a car because it could lead to a wrongful death situation.What Should be Done Moving Forward?
+- Suicidal Thoughts: While this may seem counter-intuitive based on the purpose of SSRIs, some people can actually get suicidal thoughts while taking an SSRI.
+If someone has these thoughts, they probably shouldn't be behind the wheel of a car because it could lead to a wrongful death situation.